What are weather graphics?

 4. 3D weather forecasts

 Bringing weather to life is an important way to keep your audience invested in your daily forecast.
 With 3D technology, your graphics will pop off the screen.
-These visuals can be used to bring your television broadcast to life.
+These visuals can bring your television broadcast to life.

 5. Interactive forecasts